 Want to buy fresh cranberries?
 (Hint, hint: Yes, you do!)

-The Wilsons sell their dry-harvested berries at their Fresh From the Vine farm stand right there by the bog.
+The Wilsons sell their dry-harvested berries at their Fresh From the Vine farm stand next to the bog.

 Knob Hill Road & Mayflower Terrace